 ENG 616 World Literature in English

-Alvarez, David.
-"Unstable Vessels: Small Boats As Emblems of Deaths Foretold and As Harbingers of Better Futures in Figurations Of Irregular Migration Across The Strait of Gibraltar."
-Migration by Boat: Discourses of Trauma, Exclusion, and Survival, edited by Lynda Mannik, Berghahn Books, 2016.
+- "Unstable Vessels: Small Boats in Figurations Of Irregular Migration Across The Strait of Gibraltar" Migration by Boat: Discourses of Trauma, Exclusion, and Survival, edited by Lynda Mannik, Berghahn Books, 2016. pp. 116-131.

-David Alvarez and Salah D. Hassan, Eds.
+- David Alvarez and Salah D. Hassan, Eds.
 Biography: An Interdisciplinary Quarterly.
-Special issue on “Baleful Postcoloniality” 36.1 (2013) Invited.
+Special issue on “Baleful Postcoloniality” 36.1 2013.

-Contributed Introduction: Alvarez, David.
-Introduction.
-“Representing Baleful Specters and Uncanny Repetitions: Life Writing and Imperialism’s Afterlives.”
-Biography: An Interdisciplinary Quarterly, vol. 36 no. 1, 2013, pp. 10-26.
+Contributed Introduction: “Representing Baleful Specters and Uncanny Repetitions: Life Writing and Imperialism’s Afterlives,” 10-26.

-Contributed Article: Alvarez, David.
-“Recording Daily Life in the Margins of History and of the Nation: Rachid Nini’s Diary of a Clandestine Migrant.”
-Biography: An Interdisciplinary Quarterly, vol. 36 no. 1, 2013, pp. 148-179.
+Contributed Essay: “Recording Daily Life in the Margins of History and of the Nation: Rachid Nini’s Diary of a Clandestine Migrant.”
+148-178.

 B.A., Polytechnic of Central London